ShareefAlawneh/cook-book-study/README.md

 3- sort

-we already made all functions idempotent by using the scoped variables (not in the IIF method).
+we already made all functions idempotent by using the scoped variables (in the pipeline way). or we can re initialize the arguments in the not idempotent functions